Lab 5: People’s Park

 Question 1

-Print the first few rows with the columns that correspond to the responses to survey questions 1, 7, and 8.
-Note: we have changed the data back from all numerical data, as suggested by lab question 8, to a mix of numerical and categorical data.
+Print the first few rows with the columns that correspond to the responses to survey questions 1, 7, and 8 (Note: we have changed the data back from all numerical data, as suggested by part 1 question 8, to a mix of numerical and categorical data).
 Please comment on whether your encoding of the data from Q7 on the questionnaire matches the encoding in ppk.

 Question 2

-Return to your sketches from question 9 here in the lab.
+Return to your sketches from lab part 1, question 9.
 Create those visualizations (or more appropriate analogues) using the questionnaire data.
 For each, add a title and axis labels to make it clear what they are showing, and describe the distribution in words.
 If your visualization is of ordinal data, the bars should be ordered accordingly.
-For part a here, you’re welcome to select just three of the priorities to visualize.
+For part a here, you’re welcome to select just one of the priorities to visualize.

 1. Question 9